ucsb-cs156/w22/_lectures/lect00.md

 * Website: <https://ucsb-cs156.github.io>
    * Especially under <https://ucsb-cs156.github.io/topics>

+# Before we pivot to our team activity

+The team activity we have planned for today involved using the course Slack, and it is still my hope that we'll proceed with that plan.

+However, as of 10am on the day of this lecture, slack was reporting some problems: (<https://status.slack.com/>).

+If Slack is still not working for us when we get to today's assignment, there's a **backup plan** at the bottom of this page (use this ONLY if Slack is down).
+Scroll down to it if it's needed.

 # Now we meet our first team

 We'll go into breakout rooms and you'll meet the first team you'll be working with during the course.